hasura/react-apollo-todo/react-apollo/tutorial/app/basic/ReactComponent.md

 - Fetching and displaying todos
 - Inserting a new todo.

-The UI boilerplate that you cloned will have the react specific code.
+The UI boilerplate that you cloned will have the react specific code and styles.